Monoidal Properties of Franke's Exotic Equivalence: Monoidal Properties of

 Here, $i+j=n \ \mathrm{mod}\ N$, and so the functor $X\wedge^{\bbL}Y \in \Ho(\cM^{\pr/\gamma_n}) $ looks as follows.

 Our goal is to compute

 which are the $E^2$-terms of the spectral sequence (\ref{ssgamman}).
-In order to do so, we apply the homological functor $F_n(-)$ to the above diagram to get the diagram $F_n(X\wedge^{\bbL} Y)\in \cA^{\pr/\gamma_n}$ which, by \eqref{Kunneth} is the following.
+In order to do so, we apply the homological functor $F_n(-)$ to the previous diagram to get the diagram $F_n(X\wedge^{\bbL} Y)\in \cA^{\pr/\gamma_n}$ which, by \eqref{Kunneth} is the following.

 We will write

 to distinguish, for labeling purposes, the two different morphisms in the simplicial replacement below.
 Note that since $B^i$ and $\widetilde{B}^j$ and projective in $\cA$, by our convention they are automatically flat, hence the morphisms \eqref{fij} and \eqref{gij} are monomorphisms.